ingesolvoll/kee-frame/README.md

 The `debug` boolean option is for enabling debug interceptors on all your events, as well traces from the activities of controllers.

-If you provide an `app-db-spec`, the framework inserts an interceptor that lets you know when you are trying to corrupt your DB structure.
+If you provide an `app-db-spec`, the framework will let you know when a bug in your event handler is trying to corrupt your DB structure.
+This is incredibly useful, so you should put down the effort to spec up your db!

 ## Controllers
-A controller is a map with two required keys (`params` and `start`), and one optional (`stop`).
+A controller is a connection between the route data and your event handlers.
+It is a map with two required keys (`params` and `start`), and one optional (`stop`).

 The `params` function receives the route data every time the URL changes.
 Its only job is to return the part of the route that it's interested in.
 This value combined with the previous value decides the next state of the controller.
 I'll come back to that in more detail.